scaleoutsean/eseries-perf-analyzer/README.md

 **Q:** I have an existing intance of the upstream EPA v3.0.0.
 Can I add more E-Series arrays without using WSP?

 **A**: It could be done, but it's complicated because db_manager.py now drops folder tags for arrays it's not aware of so it'd be too much trouble.
 Best remove existing EPA and deploy EPA 3.1.0.
 Make a backup of InfluxDB and Grafana data, but you can probably retain all data without issues.

+**Q:** How can I customize Grafana options?

+**A**: EPA doesn't change Grafana in any way, so follow the official documentation.
+If ./epa/grafana/grafana.ini is replaced by ./epa/grafana/grafana.ini.alternative that may provide better privacy (but it also disables notifications related to security and other updates).

 **Q:** What if I run my own InfluxDB v1.8 and Grafana v8?
 Can I use this Collector without EPA?